 - Rehabilitation benefits

 The fact that workers’ compensation does not cover pain and suffering is frustrating for many injured workers.
 Many work injuries cause immense pain that can leave you with physical and emotional turmoil.
-Sadly, the inability to seek pain and suffering is one of the limitations of workers’ comp.
+Sadly, the inability to seek pain and suffering is one of the limitations of workers’ compensation.

-Even though pain and suffering damages aren’t available from a work injury, you should work with an experienced workers’ compensation lawyer to seek the full benefits are you entitled from your work accident.
+Even though pain and suffering damages aren’t available from a work injury, you should work with an experienced workers’ compensation lawyer to seek the full benefits you are entitled from your work accident.
 Getting medical compensation and supplemental income can help ease your stress as you get treatment and recover from your injuries.